 A comprehensive training programme is provided for all carers which is reviewed annually.
-Foster carers have access to CSCP and online line training available to borough staff.
+Foster carers also have access to Croydon Safeguarding Children Partnership (CSCP) online line training available to borough staff.
+Carers also participate in the Croydon Practice Week annually alongside Social Workers and other practitioners.